fujidana/vscode-spec-data/README.md

 # __spec__ Data File Extension for Visual Studio Code

-The extension enhances user experiences in browsing data files __spec__ software outputs after execution of various built-in scan commands.
+The extension enhances user experiences in browsing the following kinds of files:

-The file is referred to as the _standard data file format_ in the __spec__ PDF mannual.
+- file format for scan data the __spec__ software outputs, which is referred to as the _standard data file format_ in the __spec__ PDF mannual (language identifier: `spec-data`, default extension: `.spec`).
+- chiplot file format, in which __fit2d__ software imports and exports one-dimensional dataset such as scattering profiles (language identifier: `chiplot`, default extension: `.chi`).

-__spec__ does not specify the filename extension for the data format.
+__spec__ does not specify the filename extension for the data format of the former file type.
-While this VS Code extension treats `.spec` as the default file extension (language identifier: `spec-data`), VS Code users can change the association by themselves.
+While this VS Code extension treats `.spec` as the default file extension, users can change the association by themselves.
 Read [Language Support in Visual Studio Code](https://code.visualstudio.com/docs/languages/overview) (official document of VS Code) for further details.

 ## What's __spec__?